tp13828/Assignment-7-8/README.md

  # Usage
  Clone this reposotory to your machine, Open in Github Desktop, or copy the code into files on your machine.

- If using the KeyPadPane while it is still in the package, make sure that it is in the same directory and then import it:
+ If using the KeyPadPane while it is still in the package, make sure that it is in the same directory, and import it:
  ```java
  import keypad.*
  ```